MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

     | Grace period | 2 |
     | Auto reboot before deadline | Yes |

-5. Assign the Update ring to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group).
+5. Assign the Update ring to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group) (in this article).

 ## Step 7 - Deploy a Windows compliance policy